ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

 If desired, you can continue to add components and new groups using the mouse and keyboard shortcuts without returning to the Designer panel.

 At any point you can switch between selecting areas and the Designer panel.
-Use the :kbd:`ESC` key to open the Designer panel, and the :guilabel:`EDIT` button at the bottom left corner of the panel to return to the screen capture.
+Use the :kbd:`Escape` key to open the Designer panel, and the :guilabel:`EDIT` button at the bottom left corner of the panel to return to the screen capture.